 Examples and Explanations This series is ideal for study, review, and testing one’s understanding through application of hypothetical examples in the legal subjects covered.
 Each title offers a combination of hypothetical questions in the legal subject area, complimented by detailed explanations which allow users to test their knowledge of the topic.

-Law Stories Series From Foundation Press, this series brings famous case to life by telling the true, never-heard-before stories behind landmark cases found in most casebooks today.
+Law Stories Series From Foundation Press, this series brings famous cases to life by telling the true, never-heard-before stories behind landmark cases found in most casebooks today.
 Most first-year courses are included.

 Sum and Substance/Law School Legends These AUDIO discs provide a comprehensive survey of the relevant legal subject area from a nationally recognized law professor in a four to six hour presentation.
 The topics cover all three years of law school.